brunokoga/Montevideo/feats.md

 _Leadership Score_: Your base Leadership score equals your level plus your [Charisma](gettingStarted#_charisma-new) modifier.
 In order to take into account negative [Charisma](gettingStarted#_charisma-new) modifiers, this table allows for very low Leadership scores, but you must still be 7th level or higher in order to gain the Leadership feat.
 Outside factors can affect your Leadership score, as detailed above.

 _Cohort Level_: You can attract a cohort of up to this level.
 Regardless of your Leadership score, you can only recruit a cohort who is two or more levels lower than yourself.
-The cohort should be equipped with gear appropriate for its level (see [Creating NPCs](creatingNPCs).
+The cohort should be equipped with gear appropriate for its level (see [Creating NPCs](creatingNPCs)).
 A cohort can be of any race or class.
-The cohort's alignment may not be opposed to your alignment on either the law/chaos or goo_dir/evil axis, and you take a –1 penalty to your Leadership score if you recruit a cohort of an alignment different from your own.
+The cohort's alignment may not be opposed to your alignment on either the la_dir/chaos or good/evil axis, and you take a –1 penalty to your Leadership score if you recruit a cohort of an alignment different from your own.

 A cohort does not count as a party member when determining the party's XP.
 Instead, divide the cohort's level by your level.
 Multiply this result by the total XP awarded to you, then add that number of experience points to the cohort's total.